 Let’s first see where is Abang Island.
 It is a part of Batam Riau.

 From Batam Center, it is a one-and-a-half-hour drive to get to the south of Batam (Over the Barelang Bridge).
 From there, there is no path for driving.
 You need to book a boat to take you to Abang Island – this is a motorboat big enough to hold two families.

 It is also called Bot Pompong.
 Typically, every boat has its skipper, don’t worry about driving it.
 It is a 12-kilometer ride to Abang Island on the boat.

 We packed up and were ready to go by afternoon along with a few other families.

-Note: Abang Island is best to visit if you’re staying in Batam Riau.
-If you aren’t or a passerby from Singapore, then I’d recommend booking a stay in Batam.
+Abang Island is best to visit when you’re staying in Batam Riau.
+Thus I’d recommend booking a stay in Batam.
 Check out Turi Beach Resort on HostelWorld.
 I’ve been there myself, it’s great!